The best files transfer software makes it simple and easy to manage and transfer files online, both individually as well as part of a team.

 Files can be shared via a URL with a couple of clicks or taps from Android, iOS, Windows, macOS, Linux and the web, and time limits and password protection can be applied too.
 At the other end, the recipients can download files with or without a Dropbox account.

 Maybe the only mark we can put against Dropbox is that you only get 2GB of storage for free.
-If you need more storage, individual plans start from $9.99 per month, with business team plans starting from $16.58 per month, with annual payment discounts available.
+If you need more storage, individual and family plans are available, as well as business team plans, with annual payment discounts available.

 Even the staunchest Apple or Microsoft fan would have to admit Google does the web stuff rather well, and Google Drive runs Dropbox very close in terms of sharing files - which one is best for you could well depend on which one you already spend more of your time in.